sarahciston/codingcare/posts/guide.md

 The heart of this book are ten principles that have emerged through gathering as Code Collective.
 They are simple tactics for anyone to employ in their own community practices — or adapt to suit them.
 Developing these tactics has been intuitive, iterative, and collaborative.
 They emerged out of desire and instinct.
 We have expanded and distilled these tactics influenced by other organizations, thinkers, makers, and more; and we have reshaped them continually as our group evolves.
 All recommendations in the book are intended to be descriptive, not prescriptive.
 Here's what has worked for us (and what hasn't).
 I invite you to embrace and adapt what works for you and leave the rest.
 And I am interested in how these tactics change in different circumstances, so if you find something that works better for you, I'd be excited to learn about it too!

 Each of the guiding principles is paired with sections called `PLAY ALONG` – practical exercises you can try — and `LIVE CODE` — brief case studies from other communities of practice.
 Although Coding Care is a pocket guide, it also lives in large part online as a [`PROJECT SHOWCASE`](https://creativecodecollective.com/showcase) of active works by Code Collective Community members and as a vibrant [`RESOURCE HUB`](https://creativecodecollective.com/resource-hub), a database of tutorials, textbooks, projects, code libraries, zines, and all manner of things we have found useful.

-"Any meeting or gathering is a place to practice the future together in the most tangible ways" {: .quote }

-–adrienne maree brown [-@brownEmergentStrategy2017]
-{: .quote .attrib }

 Many of the things we do to sustain supportive communities seem too obvious to mention——or even worse, too obvious to notice — such that they aren't obvious *at all*.
 This guide is meant to remind me that these approaches matter, and to acknowledge how much they have supported me and others along the way.
 This guide celebrates those ephemeral things that make our caring coding community go. *It tries to describe our intuitive wayfinding about how to learn and teach and explore and be together, especially in and through the very things that both draw us in and also scare us, the things that feel both challenging and fun, frustrating and rewarding.*